preciofishbone/OmniaDocsG2/blocks/create-teamwork/index.rst

 There must be Provisioning Templates available for the teamworks that should be possible to create.
 These templates are set up in Omnia Admin.
 See this page for more information: :doc:`Provisioning Templates </admin-settings/business-group-settings/provisioning-templates/index>`

+Note that this block does not exist in Omnia 6.5 and later.
+It has been replaced by this block: :doc:`The Create App block </blocks/create-app/index>`

 Settings
 *********
 These are the settings for the block (example):